ylkhayat/cocolex/README.md

 - 📚 Leverages **retrieved legal context** via copy-based decoding
 - 🎯 Uses **confidence-based interpolation** of generation and copy distributions
 - 🧪 Benchmarked on **five legal NLP datasets**
-  - Check out all datasets hosted at https://huggingface.co/collections/ylkhayat/cocolex-generation-workshop-675b01abab4daf21781a67e4
+  - Check out all datasets hosted at [Hugging Face Datasets](https://huggingface.co/collections/ylkhayat/cocolex-generation-workshop-675b01abab4daf21781a67e4)

 ---

 ## Abstract

-LLMs have strong potential for legal NLP but often generate unfaithful or hallucinated text.
-Retrieval-Augmented Generation (RAG) adds external knowledge but doesn’t ensure it's used effectively. **CoCoLex** solves this by interpolating model predictions with a copy-based distribution over the retrieved context, guided by model confidence.
-Experiments show that CoCoLex improves groundedness and faithfulness in long-form legal generation.
+Due to their ability to process long and complex contexts, LLMs can offer key benefits to the Legal domain, but their adoption has been hindered by their tendency to generate unfaithful, ungrounded, or hallucinatory outputs.
+While Retrieval-Augmented Generation offers a promising solution by grounding generations in external knowledge, it offers no guarantee that the provided context will be effectively integrated.
+To address this, context-aware decoding strategies have been proposed to amplify the influence of relevant context, but they usually do not explicitly enforce faithfulness to the context.
+In this work, we introduce Confidence-guided Copy-based Decoding for Legal Text Generation (CoCoLex)-a decoding strategy that dynamically interpolates the model produced vocabulary distribution with a distribution derived based on copying from the context.
+CoCoLex encourages direct copying based on the model's confidence, ensuring greater fidelity to the source.
+Experimental results on five legal benchmarks demonstrate that CoCoLex outperforms existing context-aware decoding methods, particularly in long-form generation tasks.

 ---